 There are mainly two classes in which the community of Himachal Pradesh has been divided; Rajput and Brahmins.
 By heritage, the Dhoti-clad Brahmin priests roam around in Kurta, overcoat, waistcoat, turban, i.e., Pagri, and with a hand towel, placed upon the shoulders and with a valuable copy of Panchangam.

-pyjamas, a long coat, a starch-stiffened turban with a unique mould, and shoes with pointed edges.
-The boasted thick moustaches and a dignified frown in the forehead-region, is symbolic of manliness in Rajput society.
-Now a days, though not so much in vogue, but previously the Rajputs adhered to the Purdah or veil system for their women.
+The Rajputs wear body-hugging Sherwani-Churidar pyjamas, a long silk overcoat, a starch-stiffened turban and shoes with pointed edges.
+The overcoats are designed with leather and gold threads which help them keep warm.
+They boast thick moustaches and a dignified frown in the forehead-region, as a symbol of pride and honour among the Rajputs.
+Now a days, though not so much in vogue, but previously the Rajputs adhered to the Purdah system for their women.
 Their wives and daughters used to venture out within the enclosed confines of curtained palanquins.

 Ornaments and Jewellery of Himachal Pradesh

-Thus, the splendid costumes of Himachal Pradesh owe a lot to the impressive craftsmanship of the prolific weaving-talents and the outstanding handlooms of the state
+Thus, the splendid traditional dresses of Himachal Pradesh owe a lot to the impressive craftsmanship of the prolific weaving-talents and the outstanding handlooms of the state.